Credit Card Debt Help Guide

 • If you pay a credit card balance off in full before the grace period ends, interest charges never apply to the balance.
 You can check your credit card agreement to find the grace period.

 • Credit card minimum payments should never use up more than ten percent of your net income (the income you take home).
-If you start to use more, you need to stop charging and focus on debt repayment using the methods described above.
+If you start to use more, you need to stop charging and focus on debt repayment.

 • Always read your credit card statements carefully.
 They may contain information about your interest rates and changes to your rates or credit limit.